 I bought this car second hand as a stop gap after my previous larger estate became too expensive to keep on the road due to its age and engine problems.
 Apart from a failed fuel pump and an occasionally sticking electric boot, it has performed OK.
 The ride is a bit firm but road holding is good.
 Rear view vision could be better.
 I get about 32 mpg which is not that good by present standards so I am looking to downsize in the near future.
 I find the estate useful for transporting rubbish to the tip,furniture removal and taking friends on golf trips with all our bags and trolleys.

+The Vectra 150BHP is the perfect format for a car to meet all the requirements of my lifestyle: 1.
+Plush saloon for comfortable long distance driving with four passengers and their luggage.
+2. Performance to deal with all terrain and all loads.
+3. Very economical for a high performance car.
+4. A serious load carrier for furniture and any other large objects.
 However, all the good things I have listed have been compromised by the poor reliability and very expensive engine failures.
 I am therefore unlikely to buy another GM car in the near future.

 I bought my car with 130,000 miles on the closk and over the last 3 years put over 50,000 more on it.
 It has been reliable, comfortable and extreemly economical (50mpg is my usual average - diesel) It is a saloon, so not quite as pratical as I ideally want.
 Great design touches throughout though and good kit - cruise control, elecrochromatic rear view mirror, rain sensitive wipers, 6 air bags, stability control, ABS, adaptive rear lights, and an indicator on the dash for when a bulb has blown.
 I just hate the stupid electronic indicators!!!